radioactive-labs/plutonium-core/README.md

 - **Efficiency by Design:** Plutonium is built for developers who demand efficiency without compromise.
 It automates 90% of your application needs while giving you the flexibility to tailor the remaining 10% to your specific requirements.
 - **Comprehensive Features:** Plutonium covers a wide array of functionalities out of the box:
   - Authentication & Authorization
-  - Complete CRUD operations with advanced features: customizable inputs, fields, tables, forms, pagination, actions, search, filtering, and nested resources.
+  - Complete CRUD operations with advanced features: customizable inputs, fields, tables, forms, pagination, actions, search, scopes, filtering, nested resources and much more.
   - Modular architecture leveraging Rails engines for improved packaging and namespacing.
   - Time-saving generators for boilerplate tasks.
 - **Omakase with a Twist:** Inspired by Rails' omakase philosophy, Plutonium delivers a convention-based approach but doesn't box you in.
 It's seamlessly integrated into your project, allowing you to write your application as you would with vanilla Rails but with powerful extensions.